MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 1. Browse to **Global Secure Access (Preview)** > **Connect** > **Remote networks**.
 1. In the last column on the right in the table, select **View configuration** for the remote network you created.
 The configuration is shown as a JSON blob.
-1. Locate and save Microsoft's public IP address `endpoint`, `asn` and `bgpAddress` from the pane that opens.
+1. Locate and save Microsoft's public IP address `endpoint`, `asn`, and `bgpAddress` from the pane that opens.

     - These details are used to set up your connectivity in next step.
     - For more information about viewing these details, see [Configure customer premises equipment](how-to-configure-customer-premises-equipment.md).